 Why do players prefer crypto transactions at casinos?

 The first is that deposits and withdrawals are made in the Blockchain node.
 Hence, there are no third parties like financial institutions or currency-issuing regulatory authorities involved in the transactions, unlike cash or cards.
 This secrecy is critical for those who want to conceal their gambling activities.
 Most importantly, there are no transaction fees for cryptos against substantial charges levied when credit or debit cards are used.

 The speed of withdrawals gives cryptocurrencies an edge.
 A regular currency withdrawal at a casino can take almost 6 to 7 business days to complete, whereas, for cryptos, it is under 12 hours on average.
 This is because cryptos are stored through smart contracts in digital wallets and can be withdrawn instantly.
 Gamers have an advantage here as their funds are not blocked for long.

-Finally, crypto casinos steal the show over regular casinos in transparency and this is the biggest reason for the growing popularity of Bitcoin casinos.
+Finally, best crypto casinos steal the show over regular casinos in transparency and this is the biggest reason for the growing popularity of Bitcoin casinos.
 The odds of winning a game is linked to a random number generated between the user and the smart contract.
 This number can be verified after a game is over.

 these factors have contributed to the exponential growth of the online cryptocurrency casino industry.

 Which major cryptocurrencies are used in online casinos?